NeelRoshania/airflow_template/README.md

 # airflow_template
-A template for managing workflows that require programmatic authoring, scheduling and monitoring
+A template for managing workflows that require programmatic authoring, scheduling and monitoring.

 ### Usage
 1. Define and test your dags in `~/git/airflow_template/dags`, then upload to `~/airflow/dags/airflow_template`